This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat the oven to 350 degrees Fahrenheit.
-Grease a small pie or casserole dish with coconut oil.
+- Prep: Preheat the oven to 350°F. Grease a small pie or casserole dish with coconut oil.

-- While the dough rests, combine all of the ingredients for the filling and set aside.
+- Make the filling: While the dough rests, in a small bowl, combine all of the ingredients for the filling and set aside.

 Notes